 Usher began his legal career in New York City as a commercial litigator at Thacher Proffitt & Wood, where he represented large financial institutions and insurance companies for the most part.
 Usher left Thacher in 1996 to join the senior management team of then-fledgling Razor & Tie Entertainment.
 During his tenure, Razor & Tie grew to be one of North America’s largest privately owned media companies, including one of the nation’s most successful direct marketers of entertainment products, a media-buying unit, a marketing unit, a publishing company, and a record label with multiple Gold and Platinum releases.

 Usher left Razor & Tie to join Digital Club Network (now part of eMusic) as Chief Operating Officer.
-Usher was primarily responsible for all operations of DCN, which grew to be the world’s largest aggregator of live concert recordings and a successful record label specializing in live music recordings.
+Usher was part of the senior management team that took DCN from a start-up to the world’s largest aggregator of live concert recordings and a successful record label specializing in live music recordings.
 Under Usher’s leadership, DCN produced the world’s largest online music event, with over 200 acts including blink-182, Wu Tang Clan, Wilco, Patti Smith, Widespread Panic, and Sonic Youth, performing at 25 venues around the country – all webcast live.
-In addition, DCN signed recording deals with some of the hottest up-and-coming acts in the country, as well as industry legends, ranging from John Legend to Dispatch to Ralph Stanley.
+In addition, DCN signed recording deals with some of the most prominant up-and-coming acts in the country, as well as industry legends, ranging from John Legend to Dispatch to Ralph Stanley.

 After DCN, Usher served as CEO of Odin Media (a producer of technology-enabled marketing solutions for companies like Comcast and Cablevision), before starting his current firm in 2008.